-The total funds held by the Corporation at the year-end amounted to £1,644,704 of which £205,079 represented Endowment Funds and £216,102 which represented Restricted Funds which may only be spent in accordance with the wishes of the donors.
-Your attention is drawn to notes 17 and 24.3.
-As stated in note 24.1 it is the desire of the directors that the costs of running the Corporation will be met out of membership subscriptions, voluntary donations, professional services and investment income arising from General Fund reserves.
+As stated in note 26.1 it is the desire of the directors that the costs of running the Corporation will be met out of membership subscriptions, voluntary donations, professional services and investment income arising from General Fund reserves.
 The income arising from these sources is volatile and currently falls significantly short of the sum required.
 Efforts are being made to increase the level of income but at present the directors consider that a level of reserves must be maintained that is sufficient to cover such deficits in order to sustain the work, not only in the immediate future but also for several years ahead.

-The Directors review the situation on an annual basis and at the last review, conducted in December 2015, considered that reserves, which amounted to approximately £240,000 at the year-end, must be maintained at their current level.
+The Directors review the situation on an annual basis and at the last review, conducted in December 2016, considered that the remaining free reserves, which amounted to £263,628 at the year-end, must be maintained at their current level.
 They consider that, in the event of a sudden and substantial fall in the Corporation's income, the sum of approximately £240,000 is required to cover two years' expenditure to enable all projects in hand to be completed, to enable the considerable number of trusteeships of properties and Trust Funds currently held by the Corporation to be transferred to another Trust Corporation, and to enable alternative arrangements to be put in place for the continuance of the wide range of support ministries currently being undertaken by the Corporation.